 Strategies

-1. Increase investment in the infrastructure (sewer, water, stormwater, sidewalks, bike lanes, EV charging, broadband, energy supply) needed to support development that is more resilient to climate disruptions, equitable, resource efficient, and protects the adaptive capacity of natural resources.
+1. Increase investment in the infrastructure (sewer, water, stormwater, sidewalks, bike lanes, EV charging, broadband, energy supply) needed to support communities that are more resilient to climate disruptions, equitable, resource efficient, and protects the adaptive capacity of natural resources.

 Investment in infrastructure is essential to make our existing communities more resilient to climate change hazards, including precipitation events that are forecast to become more frequent and intense.
 Many of Vermont's villages and downtowns were settled in locations to harness water power, which also puts them at risk for flooding and, in some cases, fluvial erosion.
-Preempting sprawl, achieving the settlement pattern dictated by statute, conserving working lands and unfragmented forestland and habitat, making future development less automobile-dependent, and achieving efficiencies in broadband, energy supply and use (the further wires have to be strung between homes the more fragile those energy and communications networks become), and transportation charging infrastructure are dependent upon community wastewater, drinking water, and stormwater systems.
-Without that investment sprawl will be the pattern, development of low-energy mobility options such as walking, bicycles and transit will be compromised, conservation of land will be undermined, retention of our existing compact settlements will be difficult, and building the housing needed by current and future generations of Vermonters will be impossible.
-Municipal plans and bylaws are important regulatory tools, but it is the presence of foundational infrastructure that will make climate resilient and adaptive settlement actually possible.
+Many of the actions recommended here address the well documented risks of flooding and impact to our water supply and management systems.
+Additional work will be needed to identify other climate risks, and the infrastructure investments that can make communities more resilient to them.
+For example, as we better understand localized risks and vulnerabilities of our power distribution systems, additional recommendations for investing in infrastructure that can improve a community’s resilience in the event of power outages will need to be developed. tMunicipal plans and bylaws are important regulatory tools to reduce vulnerabilities, particularly to flooding, but it is the presence of foundational infrastructure that will make climate resilient and adaptive settlement actually possible.

 Actions